bluekitchen/btstack/chipset/README.md

 IT does not implement the Data Length Extension or supports multiple concurrent roles.

+**BD Addr** fixed to 80:EA:CA:00:00:01.
+No command in HCI firmware to set it differently.
+Random addresses could be used instead.

 **Baud rate**: The baud rate is fixed at 115200 with the provided firmware.
 A higher baud rate could be achieved by re-compiling the HCI firmware using Dialog's HCI SDK.

-**BTStack integration**: *btstack_chipset_da14581.c* contains the code to download the provided HCI firmware into the SRAM of the DA14581.
+**BTstack integration**: *btstack_chipset_da14581.c* contains the code to download the provided HCI firmware into the SRAM of the DA14581.
 After that, it can be used as any other HCI chipset.

 ## EM Microelectronic Marin